pinefoambath/pinefoambath/README.md

 * 🚀  Made [Space Pong](https://rollmopsgames.itch.io/spacepong), a retro block breaker game, using C# and the Unity game development engine.

 * 🍃 Built a [Java Spring Boot chat app](https://github.com/pinefoambath/demo) as well as a [Java Spring Boot cloud storage](https://github.com/pinefoambath/cloudstorage) application, to learn the Spring Boot framework (in progress).

-**👩‍🏫   Education**

-**Le Wagon: Full Stack Web Development Bootcamp, London**

-This full time intensive bootcamp included cloning Airbnb and developing an MVP within a team.
-Skills learnt include: Ruby on Rails, HTML5, CSS/Sass, API, JavaScript, APIs, Bootstrap, SQL, PostgreSQL, AJAX, git, Heroku, pair programming, collaborating with others on GitHub.

-**Udacity: Google Android Basics Nanodegree Programmes**

-Learned how to create user interfaces, ask for user input, make single-screen and multi-screen apps, network using APIs, and generally how to use the Android SDK.
-Learned Java.

-**GameDev.TV: Complete C# Unity Game Developer course**

-Learned C# as well as how to use the Unity game engine.
-Built a foundation for game design and game development workflows and technologies.